IEntin/ClientServer/README.md

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
 This approach has its advantages and disadvantages.
 There is an\
 overhead of context switching but connections are independent hence more reliable, the logic\
-is simpler and allows new features like waiting mode when exceeding configured max number\
+is simpler and allows new features like waiting mode, see below.
-of sessions.

 Session can be extremely short-lived, e.g. it might service one submillisecond request or\
 in another extreme it can run for the life time of the server.
 With this architecture it\
 is important to limit creation of new threads and use thread pools.